 F-1 Students: Federal guidelines require that students on F-1 visas maintain continuous full-time enrollment each fall and spring semester as defined in this table.
 F-1 students who begin their studies during the summer term must enroll in at least 6 units to fulfill this requirement.
+Full details on maintaining status are provided in the International Student section of this catalog.

-Undergraduates who wish to graduate in four years should enroll in 15 units per semester.
+Undergraduates who wish to graduate in four years should complete 15 units per semester.
 Those who wish to attend part-time may enroll in as few as 6 units per semester, but must understand that this will delay their graduation.
 Undergraduates who wish to enroll in more than 18 units will need approval from the CAO.

 Upon recommendation of the department chair, students granted conditional or probationary admission to an undergraduate program may be restricted to a maximum of 9 units.
-Students are removed from conditional or probationary status following the completion of a minimum of 9 units of credit with a satisfactory academic record.
+Students are removed from conditional or probationary admission status following the completion of a their first term or at least 9 units with a satisfactory academic record.

 Master's and doctoral students generally enroll in 9 units with three exceptions.
-Students enrolled in the Professional MBA, Master of Arts in Psychology, and Master of Divinity programs are expected to enroll in 12 to 14 units per semester to complete the program in sequence and on time.
-Students requesting more than the maximum units will need approval from their advisor.
+Students enrolled in Professional MBA, Master of Arts in Psychology, and Master of Divinity are expected to enroll in 12 to 14 units per semester to complete the program in sequence and on time.
+Students requesting more than the maximum units will need approval from their program advisor.